Lecturer in Geography and Environmental Hazards, Department of Geography, Kings College London

 Dr Amy Donovan's interests lie in the interface between the human and physical geographies of risk on volcanoes.
 She has applied both social and physical scientific methods to try to understand the complexities of societal interaction with science under uncertainty in this context.
-Current projects include a global survey of volcano observatories to elucidate scientists' perceptions of risk (working with Professor Dick Eiser at the University of Sheffield, and Professor Steve Sparks at the University of Bristol), and analysis of petrological and gas geochemical data from Iceland and Montserrat (with Dr Clive Oppenheimer and Dr Vitchko Tsanev at the University of Cambridge).
+Her research projects have included a global survey of volcano observatories to elucidate scientists' perceptions of risk (working with Professor Dick Eiser at the University of Sheffield, and Professor Steve Sparks at the University of Bristol), and analysis of petrological and gas geochemical data from Iceland and Montserrat (with Dr Clive Oppenheimer and Dr Vitchko Tsanev at the University of Cambridge).

 Amy's PhD research concerned the nature and use of volcanological expertise in advising policy makers on active volcanoes.
 This involved analysis of scientific data and reports, interviews with stakeholders, scientists and policymakers, and participant-observation.
 Key issues are the balance between research and monitoring activities at observatories, the use and benefits of new technologies for monitoring purposes, recent developments in risk assessment and the translation of science into the policy arena.
 Amy focussed on persistently active volcanoes, where there is long-term pressure on scientists to assess and predict volcanic hazards, and her primary field site is Montserrat, West Indies.